giangph58/CS50P/README.md

 # CS50P - Introduction to Programming with Python

-This repository contains my solutions and notes for [Harvard's CS50P](https://cs50.harvard.edu/python/) (Introduction to Programming with Python) course.
+This repository contains my solutions to problem sets of [Harvard's CS50P](https://cs50.harvard.edu/python/) (Introduction to Programming with Python) course.

 ## Course Overview